CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 =------------------------------------------------------------------------------=
 ```

 To see the total energy of the self-consistent field (SCF) calculation, you can open the output file and locate the character `!`.
 The lines following this total energy will provide information about its constituent terms, the number of iterations required for convergence, and the forces acting on each atom.
-In the case of Si at equilibrium, the forces should be close zero.
+In the case of Si at equilibrium, the forces should be zero.
+Note the structure is not at equilibrium since it was taken from the database, and not obtained with DFT structural optimization calculation.

 ```
 !    total energy              =     -63.05588407 Ry